rodrigo-cosm/srt/docs/socket-groups.md

 synchronized sequence numbers use them to decide the payload order: when the very next packet has been receiver over any link, it will be delivered, and when older than that, it will be discarded.
-The TSBPD mechanism is used to determine the order in case when a packet was decided to be dropped.
-That is, if a packet drop occurs, it will happen that a packet that has jumped-over a sequence will be first ready to play.
+The TSBPD mechanism is used to determine the order in case when a packet was decided to be dropped on particular link.
+That is, if a packet drop occurs, then simply the same packet received over another link will be still earlier ready to play.

 The difference in reading between groups is that: